ajwast/DS-proto/README.md

 - Encoding an audio corpus using onset detection into binary many-hot encoded representation
 - Encoding audio corpus to represent micro-timings in corpus as 48-PPQN offset values
 - Defining deterministic 'stacked' Autoencoder neural network architecture
-- Displaying and testing training of AE
+- Displaying and testing training of AE on pre-processed dataset
 - Feeding new data forward through decoder to generate new rhythm data